nickych/nickych/README.md

 * 🖥️  See my portfolio at [Mr Chibz](http://chibz.netlify.app/)
 * ✉️  You can contact me at [chibznicky@gmail.com](mailto:chibznicky@gmail.com)
 * 🧠  I'm learning FastHTML and Electron
-* 🤝  I'm open to collaborating on web applications Projects
+* 🤝  I'm open to collaborations
 * ⚡  Coffee Lover

 ### Skills